DanielBMarkham/Info-Ops/manuscript/chapter8.md

 All of the possible endings to the test are called "Outcomes".[^8-4]

-[^8-4]: I used to call them "Goals", but "Oucomes" describes things better.
+[^8-4]: I used to call them "Goals", but "Outcomes" describes things better, especially for certain types of functional decomposition.

 Once an actor starts using the target system to do something, if you're responsible for that system, you have to understand and plan all the possible endings that could occur.